Rainfall deficiencies. Water stress.

 Anglican Aid works with church partners in rural and regional areas affected by the drought.
 As we have done before, we will supply funds to Diocesan bodies to distribute via churches face-to-face with people most in need at that time.
 The funds provide practical support to families and go towards the cost of food and clothing vouchers, feed for stock, and water to refill depleted tanks.
 The funds also provide connection to Christians who care enough to get involved with the lives of people around them.
 Yes the money helps.
 But the connection lasts much longer.

 Just as the well has run dry, so has the fund that existed following our last drought appeal.
 Help us to send more much-needed support to families and communities in desperate times.

 To help support our rural neighbours in need, make your donation to Anglican Aid's NSW Drought Relief Appeal today!

 - To download a PowerPoint slide to promote Anglican Aid's Drought Relief Appeal click here.

 - To download donation slips for the drought appeal click here.

-Donations to Anglican Aid's NSW Drought Relief Appeal can be made online, by phone or mail:
+Donations to Anglican Aid's NSW Drought Relief Appeal are tax deductible.
+Make your donation online, by phone or mail: